Thermodynamic Phase Transition of Generalized Ayon-Beato Garcia Black Holes: Abstract

 \section{Abstract}

 In this work we study thermodynamics of generalized Ayon-Beato and Garcia (ABG) black hole metric which contains three parameters named as mass $m$, magnetic charge $q$ and dimensionless coupling constant of nonlinear electrodynamics interacting field $\gamma$.
-This is done at extended phase space where we need a cosmological parameter which behaves as the pressure thermodynamic coordinate.
-We generate the necessary cosmological parameter from the charge parameter of the ABG metric field.
-In short we first extract a variable cosmological parameter together with a variable mass function such that the ABG black hole metric can be shown similar to a Schwarzschild anti de Sitter form apparently.
-Then by calculating the Hawking temperature of the black hole we obtain equation of state.
-By studying isothermal P-v curves we infer that the system participates in the Hawking-Page phase transition where the disequilibrium evaporating ABG black hole reaches finally to a vacuum AdS space.
-Other diagrams such that Gibbs free energy, heat capacity and entropy satisfy possibility of phase transition and there is also a coexistence point in phase space depended to $\gamma$ value where the two different phases exist synchronously.
-For small scale black holes there are three phase while for larger than there are just two phase.
+We showed that central regions of this black hole behaves as dS(AdS) vacuum space by setting $q<2m (q>2m)$ and in the case $q=2m$ reaches to a flat Minkowski space.
+In the large distances this black hole behaves as a Reissner-Nordstrom BH.
+However important role of the charge q is appeared in produce of a formal variable cosmological parameter which will support pressure coordinate in the thermodynamic perspective of this black hole in our setup.
+We should be point that this formal variable cosmological parameter is different with cosmological constant which comes from AdS/CFT correspondence and it is effective at large distances as AdS space pressure.
+In our setup the assumed pressure is originated from internal material of the black hole say q and m here.
+By calculating the Hawking temperature of this black hole we obtain equation of state.
+Then we plotted isothermal P-v curves and heat capacity at constant pressure.
+They show that the system participates in the small to large phase transition of the black hole or the Hawking-Page phase transition which is similar to the Van der Waals phase transition in the ordinary thermodynamics systems .
+In fact in the Hawking-Page phase transition disequilibrium evaporating generalized ABG black hole reaches to a vacuum AdS space finally.